buxbin/SmallProjects/README.md

 ## Projects Included

-- ATM - A simple ATM with PIN authentication
+- atm - A simple ATM with PIN authentication
+- library - A library management system with book borrowing/returning